Skip to main content

 Organizations should implement Employee of the Month nomination forms whenever they establish or formalize a recurring employee recognition program.
 The form provides structure and consistency to what might otherwise be an ad hoc, subjective process vulnerable to accusations of favoritism or discrimination.

 Use this form at the beginning of each nomination cycle, typically monthly.
 Distribute it to managers, supervisors, team leads, and in some programs, peers who wish to recognize a colleague's contributions.
-Some organizations restrict nominations to management to ensure quality control, while others encourage peer-to-peer nominations to foster a culture of recognition.
+Some organizations restrict nominations to management to confirm quality control, while others encourage peer-to-peer nominations to foster a culture of recognition.
 The best approach depends on your organizational culture and the program's goals.

 The form is particularly valuable in larger organizations where decision-makers may not have direct visibility into every employee's contributions.
 A structured nomination process ensures that employees in less visible roles, such as back-office staff, night-shift workers, or remote employees, receive equitable consideration.